what3words/w3w-swift-interface-elements/README.md

 Overview
 --------

 This library contains basic UI elements for the what3words Swift libraries.
-It's divided into two modules: `UIKit` and `SwiftUI`.
+It's divided into two modules one for UIKit and one for SwiftUI.

 The UIKit one is called `W3WSwiftInterfaceElements`, and the SwiftUI is called `W3WSwiftUIInterfaceElements`

 ### W3WSwiftInterfaceElements